matthew-engi/SyncTween/README.md

 ### Created by @creaco - October 30th, 2024
 *Licensed under the GNU GPLv3 License*

-**SyncTween** is a tweening library designed to facilitate server-to-client animations, with several features that go beyond traditional tweening modules.
+**SyncTween** is a tweening library designed to help server-to-client animations, with several features that other modules do not offer.

 ---